Graduate Management Admission Test: Format and timing

-All three sections of the GMAT exam are multiple-choice and are administered in a computer-adaptive format, adjusting to a test taker's level of ability.
+All three sections of the GMAT exam are multiple-choice and are administered in a computer-adaptive format that adjusts to a test taker's ability level.
 At the start of each section, test takers are presented with a question of average difficulty.
-As questions are answered correctly, the computer presents the test taker with increasingly difficult questions, and as questions are answered incorrectly the computer presents the test taker with questions of decreasing difficulty.
-This process continues until test takers complete each section, at which point the computer will have an accurate assessment of their ability level in that subject area and come up with a raw score for each section.
+As questions are answered correctly, the computer presents increasingly difficult questions; conversely, as questions are answered incorrectly, it presents questions of decreasing difficulty.
+This process continues until test takers complete each section, at which point the computer has an accurate assessment of their ability level in that subject area and generates a raw score for each section.

 On July 11, 2017, GMAC announced that from now on the order in which the different parts of the GMAT are taken can be chosen at the beginning of the exam.
 The three options were: